-Transitioning between the Central Green and rural edges, a network of streets will connect the areas of development.
+Transitioning between the greens, a network of streets will connect the areas of the development.
 The streets will have a clear identity; dynamic spaces acting more than just thoroughfares and helping to shape the character and encourage social activity and facilitating movement of vehicles, pedestrians and cyclists.
-The sense of enclosure, regular building lines and formality of layout created by the streets will contrast to the open character of the Green Edge Character Area.
+The sense of enclosure created by the streets will contrast to the open nature of the greens.